-Beauty experts will tell brides that the best thing to do when it comes to make up on your wedding day is to take the time for one, or a few, trial runs before the big day.
+Beauty experts caution that it’s always best to take the time in the months leading up to the wedding for a few trial runs when it comes to makeovers.
+It makes sense to schedule a few so that you can get all your experimentation out of the way and come up with the best plan for the big day.
 Brides will be happy to discover that many make-up artists offer these as part of your wedding day package.

 But even if you are doing your own make up, you’ll want to experiment in order to find what looks and feels the best.
 To get an idea of how your make up will look with your dress, experts suggest wearing a white t-shirt during the trial.